-Take a look at Digital Marketing blogger Shane Barker’s list of top influencers to follow in 2018 here.
+Take a look at Digital Marketing blogger Shane Barker’s list of top influencers to follow in 2018.

 Are influencers advertisers?

-The ASA (Advertising Standards Authority) do like to make interesting subjects necessarily boring, here’s their drab take on the issue which you can read in full here:
+The ASA (Advertising Standards Authority) do like to make interesting subjects necessarily boring.

 “We hold both the brand owner and the influencer to public account… our interventions can erode consumers’ trust in the brand and followers’ trust in the influencer; so, neither party wins from a failure to disclose advertising as such.”